Hyphen/env-action/README.md

 ## Outputs

-This actions supports output the ENV secretes in one or more ways, providing you with the flexibility to use ENV and build and deploy your apps the way you want.
+This action supports multiple output methods for ENV secrets, offering flexibility to help build and deploy your apps the way you want.

-- **`file`:** This writes out .env files just like the CLI allowing you to consume using an number of standard dotenv libraries.
+- **`file`:** This writes .env files, allowing you to load secrets using standard dotenv libraries.
-- **`variable`:** This exports each variable in your ENV secret as environment variables in the runner.
-There is also an optional `variablePrefix` that allows you to customize the variable names.
+- **`variable`:** This exports each secret as an environment variable in the runner, with an optional `variablePrefix` for custom naming.

-For other options, their descriptions and defaults, please see the [action.yml](./action.yml) file
+For other options, their descriptions and defaults, see the [action.yml](./action.yml) file

 ## Usage

 > [!IMPORTANT]
 >
-> You must have the hx cli installed in the runner and in the path for this
+> The Hyphen CLI is required for securely pulling ENV secrets from the Hyphen platform.
+You must have the CLI installed in the runner and in the path for this
 > action to work.
 The easiest way to do this is to run the
 > [Setup Hyphen CLI Action](https://github.com/marketplace/actions/setup-the-hyphen-cli)
 > prior to running this action